-Situation Option Reason EBIT below Option with lower debt (Interest Burden) When rate of earnings and operating profits (EBIT) are low, more interest and debt burden is not advisable.
+Situation Option Reason EBIT below Indifference Point Option with lower debt (Interest Burden) When rate of earnings and operating profits (EBIT) are low, more interest and debt burden is not advisable.
 A high DOL should be properly managed by low Financial Leverage.
 EBIT equal to Indifference Point Any alternative can be chosen.
 Same EPS due to Indifference Point.
-Indifference Point debt (Interest When EBIT is high, Financial Leverage works till the EPS is maximised.
+EBIT above Option with higher debt (Interest Burden) When EBIT is high, Financial Leverage works till the EPS is maximised.
 Low DOL should be coupled with high DFL, to maximize gain of Equity Shareholders.